Browse Tutorials

 Intermediate

-Since registration form is a common form, so I prefer it to demonstrate the basic validation in ASP.NET MVC.
-I have already explained the validation with data annotation and how to enable client-side validation in mvc razor, now my focus is to develop registration form with client side and server-side validations.
-Enroll yourself in the ASP.NET MVC Certification Course from Dot Net Tricks and start your tech career right away.
+Since the registration form is a common form, so I prefer it to demonstrate the basic validation in ASP.NET MVC.
+I have already explained the validation with data annotation and how to enable client-side validation in mvc Razor, now my focus is to develop a registration form with client-side and server-side validations.
+In this MVC Tutorial, we will explore more about the ASP.NET MVC Registration form with Validation which will include the registration form in mvc3 razor, registration page in mvc3 mvc4 razor, validation on registration form in mvc3 mvc4.
+Consider our ASP.NET MVC Course for a better understanding of all MVC core concepts.

 First of all we will design the RegistrationModel with data annotation which help us to validate the input data.
-Since we have no attribute to validate drop down list and checkbox, so I have created custom attributes "MustBeSelected" and "MustBeTrue for validating dropdownlist and checkbox respectively as shown below.
+Since we have no attribute to validate the drop-down list and checkbox, so I have created custom attributes "MustBeSelected" and "MustBeTrue for validating the dropdown list and checkbox respectively as shown below.

 public class RegistrationModel